Skip to main content

 The metric system vs. the imperial system

 The metric system, also known as the Système International (SI) and the International System of Units, is the most common measurement system worldwide.
-It’s a base-ten system that uses the meter as a unit of length, the kilogram as a unit of mass, and the second as a unit of time.
+It’s a base-10 system that uses the meter as a unit of length, the kilogram as a unit of mass, and the second as a unit of time.
 The meter was created using the Earth’s circumference.
 Almost every country in the world uses the metric system for measurement.

 Reddit

-This chart shared on the r/selfreliance by Redditor LIS1050010 perfectly shows the differences between the two systems.
-With just a glance, it’s clear how simple the metric system is—and how needlessly complicated the imperial system is.
-The primary difference between the two is the type of units used and how those units are converted.
-With the metric system, it’s quick and easy to convert one unit to another by multiplying or dividing by powers of ten.
-Ten millimeters is one centimeter, and 10 centimeters equals one decimeter.
-In contrast, there isn’t a straightforward to convert imperial units.
-Twelve inches equals one foot, and three feet equal one yard.
+With the metric system, it’s quick and easy to convert one unit to another by multiplying or dividing by powers of 10.
+Here’s how it works — 10 millimeters is 1 centimeter and 10 centimeters equals 1 decimeter.
+In contrast, there isn’t a straightforward way to convert imperial units — 12 inches equals 1 foot and 3 feet equals 1 yard.
 You must either memorize the conversion rates or use an online conversation calculator to quickly convert imperial units.

 Person squeezing grapefruit into a mL container